RadmiloCarevic/Radmilo-Engine/DOCUMENTATION.md

-# Radmilo's Engine
+# Documentation

-This game engine is in really early stages.
-It might take a while to finish.
-Patience is a key.
+This engine does not have a documentation as of now.
+BUT, watch out, bcuz there will be one real soon.